Frequently Asked Questions

 27. There are a lot of different JDKs in the repository.
 Which one should I use in my script?

-• We have scripts for all LTS versions of Java from Azul - zulu-openjdk8, zulu-openjdk11, and zulu-openjdk17.
-Azul provide builds for both 32 and 64 bit (and they even have ARM builds).
+• We have scripts for all LTS versions of Java from Azul - zulu-openjdk8, zulu-openjdk11, zulu-openjdk17 and zulu-openjdk21.
+Azul provide builds for both 32 and 64 bit (and they even have ARM/ARM64 builds).
 These are binaries, but freely downloadable and redistributable and make the best default for your script.

 • We also have scripts for two LTS versions from Oracle - jdk (JDK8) and jdk11.
-The Oracle binaries requires registration and logging in to download.
+The Oracle binaries require registration and logging in to download.

 • You'll need to pick the correct version which is supported by the project you are building and running, but either the Azul or Oracle builds should be interchangeable.
 You can choose to use the Oracle builds if you want, ignoring the REQUIRES.